 The first Mosaic of Love appeared in February of 2013.
-It continues, thrilling enthusiastic audiences with a seated dessert concert featuring love songs of every style imaginable.
+It continues, thrilling enthusiastic audiences with a seated concert featuring desserts and love songs of every style imaginable.
 These delightful events usually have sellout crowds.
-Each year some well known musical style is featured.
-Frank Sinatra, The Beatles, Broadway Love Songs are examples.
-The musicians have decided these concerts are just as or even harder than the regular ones.
+Each year some well-known musical style is featured.
+Frank Sinatra, The Beatles, and Broadway Love Songs are examples.
+The musicians have decided these concerts are just as difficult, or even more so, than traditional fares.
 That is because each one must sing the exact rhythm in music that encourages individual interpretations (which in the case of the Mosaic of Love is not allowed).
 Yet, it is with high anticipation that the members approach each challenge and they delight in the result.

-Progress under the leadership of Dr. Ramirez-Hacker never ceases to move forward.
+Progress under the leadership of Dr. Ramirez Hacker never ceases to move the group forward.
 While the musical presentations have improved, other areas of the organization have expanded.
-The sustaining help of individual members of the community, both in time and money, has been a bedrock for these twenty years.
+The sustaining help of individual members of the community, both in time and money, has been a bedrock for these 20 years.
 The Chorale was awarded its first grant from the City of Huntsville in 2013, and these grants have continued.
-This consists of an arts and cultural award which comes yearly through the Arts Council.
+This consists of an arts and cultural award which comes annually through the Arts Council.
 Later in that year, in November, Mercedes-Benz honored the Chorale with its grant which has been an annual gift since then.
 The Jane K. Lowe Foundation offered its backing in 2015 and Servis1st Bank joined these reliable sponsors in 2018 with its financial support.
-These donors are critical since The Master Chorale has never charged admission at the regular concerts.
+These donors are critical since the Huntsville Master Chorale has never charged admission at regular concerts.
 Only the Mosaic of Love requires an admission fee.
 Singing excellent music free to all has been a pleasure for the musicians.

 Commissioned Works and World Premieres

-Having Told the Hive the News (2014) Holland G. Hopson
+2014 - Having Told the Hive the News, Holland G. Hopson

-Three Songs of Spring (2014) Emma Lou Diemer
+2014 - Three Songs of Spring, Emma Lou Diemer

 “My Apple Orchard”